srtfisher/wp-composer/readme.txt

 If you'd love to help out, please help!
 Make a pull request and let's get coding!

+### How do I build Composer Management inside of my plugin?
+Simple really!
+You just create a simple `composer.json` file like you would with any Composer project.
+From there, wp-composer will interface with each plugin/theme that has composer support and it will generate the autoload files, too!

+Just include something like this inside your main plugin file:

+`require(__DIR__.'/vendor/autoload.php');`

+It's that simple.

 == Installation ==

 1. Upload `/composer/` to the `/wp-content/plugins/` directory